techidaily/site-win11-tips/source/_posts/access-denied-secure-your-windows-environment-with-these-4-tactics.md

  Windows 11 Home users will have to rely on a third-party tool to disable a user account via the Local User and Groups console.
 Lusrmgr is a third-party snap-in that offers similar functionalities as the Local Users and Groups Management console.

- To install the tool, follow our guide to[enable Local User and Group Management on Windows 11](https://www.makeuseof.com/windows-home-edition-enable-local-user-group-management/) .
+ To install the tool, follow our guide to [enable Local User and Group Management on Windows 11](https://www.makeuseof.com/windows-home-edition-enable-local-user-group-management/) .
 Once done, follow the steps below:

 1. Double-click on the**lusrmgr.exe** file to launch the application.
 2. In the**Local users and groups** dialog, select**Users** .